 8. Cruises are expensive

 Cruising is one of the best vacation values available today.
 Guests can take advantage of last minute deals or sign up for emails so they’ll be notified of all the great deals available.
 You can also take advantage of booking promotions once you’re on board the ship.
-Norwegian’s Free at Sea offers cost saving benefits such as unlimited open bar, pre-paid service charges and complimentary Wi-Fi.
-If you're traveling in a large group, take a look at their group discounts.
+Norwegian's Free at Sea offers cost saving benefits such as unlimited open bar, pre-paid service charges and complimentary Wi-Fi.
+If you're travelling in a large group, take a look at their group discounts.

 9. I’ll get seasick

 With state-of-the-art stabilizers keeping the ship on an even keel at all times, it’s not likely you’ll experience sea sickness at any time while you’re cruising.
-Choosing a cabin in the center of the ship can also help to minimize any minimal motion you may feel.
+Choosing a cabin in the centre of the ship can also help to minimize any minimal motion you may feel.